 12 Yogurt Health Benefits That Show Off Its Nutritional Power

 Yogurt has muscle-building protein and bone-strengthening calcium—but it can also help you lose weight and fend off a cold.
-Here's the scoop on yogurt health benefits—and how much you should eat.
+Here's the scoop on yogurt health benefits—and how much of the healthiest Greek yogurts you should eat.

 1. Yogurt can give you flat abs.